Tlots/TF2-Currency-Tracker-py/README.md

-# Common Errors:
+# Known Errors:
-• Steam API 503 HTTP Code - This error happens because the web server is currently unable to handle the HTTP request due to a temporary overloading or maintenance of the server.
+• **Pretty common one**: Steam API 503 HTTP Code - This error happens because the web server is currently unable to handle the HTTP request due to a temporary overloading or maintenance of the server.

 • Webhook sends separate messages about the same trade (I might fix this later):
 ![image](https://user-images.githubusercontent.com/51534102/142773946-7f16bbd0-ae57-45c6-84ba-65863d844301.png)